 And in the meanwhile, if you want to feel inspired with new hope, do enjoy the stories and portraits (including the photos in this post) in Autumn Romance.

-Denver psychologist Susan Heitler, PhD is author of two books on skills for marriage success--The Power of Two and The Power of Two Workbook--and of the fun interactive learning website, poweroftwomarriage.com.
+To learn more about the ingredients of marriage success, see Dr Susan Heitler's books The Power of Two and The Power of Two Workbook—and also the fun interactive learning website, poweroftwomarriage.com.